 Expect faster speeds down the road.
 T-Mobile is targeting a 10x improvement by 2024 when it plans to deliver 450 Mbps download speeds.

 T-Mobile 5G: Phones and devices

 T-Mobile initially sold just the Galaxy S10 5G, but that that was when it was rolling out millimeter-waved-based coverage.
 The bigger network launch has brought two phones compatible with its new towers.

-The other 5G-ready phone available through T-Mobile is an exclusive model.
-The OnePlus 7T Pro 5G McLaren is essentially the same as the OnePlus 7T Pro, only with a 5G modem and design touches influenced by the McLaren racing team.
+A T-Mobile exclusive, the OnePlus 7T Pro 5G McLaren is essentially the same as the OnePlus 7T Pro, only with a 5G modem and design touches influenced by the McLaren racing team.
 It costs $899, or $37.50 a month for 24 monthly payments.